the1lab/1lab/src/Cat/Univalent/Rezk/HIT.lagda.md

 Then, we must give actions of the isomorphisms $x \cong_\cC x'$ on both the left and the right of $f$, making it into a sort of "profunctor";
 and, correspondingly, these actions must be "profunctorial".
-In particular, they should respect composition and commute past eachother, which we can state concisely in terms of triangles and squares.
+In particular, they should respect composition and commute past each other, which we can state concisely in terms of triangles and squares.

 ```agda